 (Optional) Change the name of the scale’s high and low label

-If you click the “Content” tab on the Scales question, you will see some additional options where you can change dimensions, values and results layout.
+If you click the “Content” tab on the Scales question, you will see some additional options where you can change dimensions and values.

 Change labels and values